sourcegraph/deploy-sourcegraph/docs/scale.md

 When you're using Sourcegraph with a large monorepo (or several large monorepos), the most important parameters to tune
 are:

-- `sourcegraph-frontend` CPU/memory resource allocations
+- `frontend` CPU/memory resource allocations
 - `searcher` CPU/memory resource allocations (allocate enough memory to hold all non-binary files in your repositories)
 - `indexedSearch` CPU/memory resource allocations (for the `zoekt-indexserver` pod, allocate enough memory to hold all non-binary files in your largest repository; for the `zoekt-webserver` pod, allocate enough memory to hold ~2.7x the size of all non-binary files in your repositories)
 - `symbols` CPU/memory resource allocations